OpenVoiceOS/ovos-gui-plugin-shell-companion/README.md

 - the homescreen changes to a simple clock with white text on a black background.
 - default brightness is reduced.
 - auto-dim is enabled

+`sunrise_time` and `sunset_time` will be automatically calculated based on location if set to `"auto"`, specific times can be explicitly set with the format `"HH:MM"`, eg. if you are an early riser you may want `"sunrise_time": "05:30"`

 brightness level during nighttime can be set via `"night_default_brightness"`